 Glen Norcliffe’s research in economic geography since the 1960s has taken him to four continents.
-He has written or edited twelve books and ninety articles and chapters.
+He has written or edited twelve books and about one hundred articles and chapters.
 Some of his books are:

 - Inferential Statistics for Geographers: An Introduction (1977; second edition 1981; translated into German and Polish).